oyusti/Academy/README.md

 - Use of Eloquent ORM for data handling
 - CRUD management for data management
 - Relationship between tables
+- Private API
-- Routes created for the web server for the public and private part
+- Routes created for the web server and APIs for the public and private part
-- Authentication system with Breeze
+- Authentication system with Breeze for the web site and sanctum authentication for APIs connection
 - Use of classes for the frontend created with tailwinds css